-The Federal Skilled Trades Program (FSTP) is one of the programs that is managed by the Express Entry system along with the Federal Skilled Worker Program and the Canadian Experience Class.
-These are all based on the in-demand skilled occupations listed by the Canadian federal government but are not the only pathways for skilled workers to apply for permanent residence in Canada.
-There are also other ways to immigrate to Canada in an unskilled capacity but this will not be through a fast-track process like the ones under Express Entry.
+The Federal Skilled Trades Program (FSTP) is one of the programs that is managed by the Express Entry immigration system.
+The FSTP is designed for foreign trade workers with work experience in eligible trade occupations to immigrate to Canada.
+It is not the only pathway for skilled workers to apply for permanent residence in Canada.
+There are also other ways to immigrate to Canada in an unskilled capacity, but this will not be through a fast-track program like this one under Express Entry.

-In order to be eligible to apply for the Federal Skilled Trades Program, you will need to meet certain criteria (some of which overlaps with the Express Entry system's CRS standards) in order to assess your suitability to the program before you can create your profile through Express Entry.
-These requirements are specific to this program and need to be in line with one of the specific skilled trades listed in the table below.
+To be eligible to apply for the Federal Skilled Trades Program, you will need to meet certain criteria (some of which overlap with the Express Entry system's CRS standards) to assess your suitability for the program before you can create your profile through Express Entry.
+These requirements are specific to this program and must align with one of the specific skilled trades listed in the table below.

-*This certificate must be obtained from a transference of qualifications exam written in Canada or your original qualification must be valid for practice in Canada.
+*This certificate must be obtained from a transference of qualifications exam written in Canada.